zolinthecow/vest-puzzles/03/PROBLEM.md

 # Divisible Subarray

 You are given an array of `N` integers `a_1, a_2, …, a_N`.
 Determine whether there exists a non-empty contiguous subarray whose sum is divisible by `N`.
-If such a subarray exists, output one example using 1-based indices.

-This is the classic pigeonhole-principle result: for every array there is at least one valid subarray.
-Your program must find (and print) any one of them.
+It is a known fact (pigeonhole principle) that for any array there is always at least one such subarray.
+Your program should therefore output `YES` for every valid input.
+However, to keep the statement complete, the required output format still asks for a simple `YES`/`NO` decision.

 ## Input